cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 pushed back out of the node when the backend is located on a remote node.
-This ability to act as a "one-legged" / hairpin load balancer can be handled by Cilium starting from version `1.8 <https://cilium.io/blog/2020/06/22/cilium-18/#kube-proxy-replacement-at-the-xdp-layer>`_ at the XDP (eXpress Data Path) layer where BPF is operating directly in the networking driver instead of a higher layer.
+This ability to act as a "one-legged" / hairpin load balancer can be handled by Cilium starting from version `1.8 <https://cilium.io/blog/2020/06/22/cilium-18/#kube-proxy-replacement-at-the-xdp-layer>`_ at the XDP (eXpress Data Path) layer where eBPF is operating directly in the networking driver instead of a higher layer.

 The mode setting ``global.nodePort.acceleration`` allows to enable this acceleration